uwnstd111/method_of_predicting/README.md

 # method_of_predicting

-GUI application with proper installer which makes it possible to forecast data using wide range trend models.
+Zero-shot GUI application with installer which makes it possible to forecast data using wide range trend models.
+This is a project for an engineering thesis.
+GitHub is only for storing the project publicly.

---- Lang: PL
+--- Language: PL

 --- Version: 1.0

 --- Installer: https://www.mediafire.com/file/y058ngrg5l58ei0/ANPsetup.exe/file

---- No tut's for exploitation
+--- No tutorials for exploitation

 ![obraz](https://user-images.githubusercontent.com/79090900/221894870-f7a67541-f3db-4a3c-bb0a-bf4e547e5184.png)
 ![obraz](https://user-images.githubusercontent.com/79090900/221895510-14202e82-c162-4aba-b8c3-040f045c25d6.png)